-Opportunities to Improve, Expand, or Enhance for Hazard Risk Reduction Purposes

-- 1. Upon completion of the Hazard Mitigation Plan, conduct more detailed project scoping and benefit/cost analysis for those mitigation actions that may be eligible for funding through existing state and federal funding sources (particularly those listed above).
-Research and develop the capacity of the Town to meet local match requirements through in-kind and/or cash contributions as required, including through general fund and/or CIP budget requests. - 2.
-Coordinate with SRPEDD and neighboring municipalities on the identification and development of fiscal resources that can be leveraged for the implementation of projects or activities that provide the benefits of hazard risk reduction on a regional and multi-jurisdictional scale. - 3.
-On an annual basis, and upon the release of federal or state notices of funding availability (including but not limited to FEMA's Hazard Mitigation Assistance programs), the Town will advertise and promote the types of financial assistance available to assist property owners in reducing the risk of natural hazards.
+Fir Financial Tool/Source Accessible for Haza Mitigation (Yes/N General Description and Effectiveness for Hazard Risk Reduction Has the funding resource been used in past and for what type of activities?
+Could the resource be used to fund future mitigation actions?
+Opport unities to Improve, Expan nd, or Enhance for Hazard Risk Reduction Purposes 1.
+Upon completion of the Hazard Mitigation Plan, conduct more detailed project scoping and benefit/cost analysis for those mitigation actions that may be eligible for funding through existing state and federal funding sources (particularly those listed above).
+Research and develop the capacity of the Town to meet local match requirements through in-kind and/or cash contributions as required, including through general fund and/or CIP budget requests.
+2. Coordinate with SRPEDD and neighboring municipalities on the identification and development of fiscal resources that can be leveraged for the implementation of projects or activities that provide the benefits of hazard risk reduction on a regional and multi-jurisdictional scale.
+3. 3.
+On an annual basis, and upon the release of federal or state notices of funding availability (including but not limited to FEMA's Hazard Mitigation Assistance programs), the Town will advertise and promote the types of financial assistance available to assist property owners in reducing the ri of natural hazards.
 Notices shall describe the eligibility of the Town of Fairhaven to apply for grant funds on the behalf other individuals or organizations in order to acquire financial support in the completion of technically feasible and cost-effective hazard mitigation projects.